Losing My Life to Anorexia - a Visual and Written Journey

 Late August, 2013

 I was tube fed for weeks this time around, and my stay ended up being two months long.
 The hospital staff knew me well by now and saw little point in letting me out until they truly thought I had any genuine chance of making it.
+For this, I am immensely grateful, as much as I was not at the time.

 I was discharged on October 18th, 2013 and only readmitted briefly in August last year.
 It has been a long, frustrating, tiring and very nearly soul-destroying journey for everyone involved.